 The doctor will look at the skin.
 Burns will be diagnosed based on how severe they are:

 |Copyright © Nucleus Medical Media, Inc.|

-To help reduce your chances of electrical burns and injuries:
+To reduce the risk of electrical burns and injuries:

 - Use child safety plugs in all outlets.

-- Keep electrical cords out of children's reach.
+- Keep electric cords out of children's reach.